Facebook, Apple Part Of Big Year For Business News

 And then they came out with the new iPhone, and they kicked off Google maps, which everybody had loved and relied on and put in their own mapping program.
 And that's just kind of the way Apple is.
 Eventually they want to control everything.
 No big surprise there except that Apple Maps was a horror show, and people were very upset.

-And it lead to questions about whether now that Steve Jobs and his perfectionist tendencies were not there anymore, whether Apple was still going be the same kind of company.
+And it led to questions about whether, now that Steve Jobs and his perfectionist tendencies were not there anymore, whether Apple was still going be the same kind of company.
 And lo and behold, you saw some of the same things that happened with Facebook.
 A $700 stock at its peak is today more like a $500 stock.
 It's a very new experience for Apple watchers.

-WERTHEIMER: Now, I know that you follow the high-frequency trading story, that's computerized trading programs, which buy and then sell positions in seconds, in fractions of seconds.
+WERTHEIMER: Now, I know that you follow the high-frequency trading story, that's computerized trading programs, which buy and then sell positions in seconds or fractions of seconds.
 HFT has sometimes moved faster and in more complicated ways than even trained analysts can follow, right?

 NOCERA: Well, yes.
 This was a big year for high-frequency trading, and I don't mean that in particularly a good way.
 There are two basic trends.
 The first is that we keep having these market glitches because the computer algorithms that tell these programs when to buy and sell sometimes go haywire.
 And we saw this most recently with Knight Capital a few months ago where the first 45 minutes they just went bazonkers.
 I guess that's a technical term.